KnowageLabs/Knowage-Tutorials/README.md

 * create file dataset uploading csv/xls files
 * create QbE dataset querying a metamodel

-*KNOWAGE dataset creation (file and qbe types) by the user.* tutorial on Knowage YouTube channel.
+*KNOWAGE dataset creation (file and qbe types) by the user* tutorial on Knowage YouTube channel:

 [![Watch the video](https://img.youtube.com/vi/nQmuRfQaa50/mqdefault.jpg)](https://www.youtube.com/watch?v=nQmuRfQaa50&list=PL8aPCaNaefVS7CRSI0cbk9dkGgpS1nyXO&index=5)

 Step 3: Create your dashboard
 -----------

 Once data are linked into Knowage and dataset are created it is time to create the data visualizations.
 The Knowage tool for easily reaching this goal and create dashboards is the Cockpit engine: it is providing a user-friendly designer where the user selects one or more datasets and uses them to create interactive visualizations, that we call "cockpits".
 A key aspect is that cockpit and its graphical elements, called widgets, can rely on different datasets of different types at the same time with no differences from the user perspective: this means that it doesn't matter where the datasets are coming from, if the final user created them by his own or if they were created and shared by technical people.
 Another key aspect is that data coming from different sources can be used simultaneously in the same cockpit.

 Create a cockpit as end user or technical user is pretty the same except for some properties that are specific for technical users.
 The [video tutorial](https://www.youtube.com/watch?v=KtqMyn8fsg8&list=PL8aPCaNaefVS7CRSI0cbk9dkGgpS1nyXO&index=6) [7] shows how to create a cockpit step by step.

-*Cockpit creation - Knowage 6.4* tutorial on Knowage YouTube channel.
+*Cockpit creation - Knowage 6.4* tutorial on Knowage YouTube channel:

 [![Watch the video](https://img.youtube.com/vi/KtqMyn8fsg8/mqdefault.jpg)](https://www.youtube.com/watch?v=KtqMyn8fsg8&list=PL8aPCaNaefVS7CRSI0cbk9dkGgpS1nyXO&index=6)

 For further details concerning single widgets refer to the [online documentation (Cockpit)](https://knowage-suite.readthedocs.io/en/6.4/functionalities-guide/cockpit/index.html).

-Note
+Notes
 -----------
 [1]: *KNOWAGE DOWNLOAD - COMMUNITY EDITION* Knowage download page.